|Warplanes of the Second World War preserved in the United States of America, Supermarine Spitfire

 Supermarine Spitfire LF Mk.
 XVIe (Serial No. TE392), Reg.
 No. N97RW.
 Owned by the Lone Star Flight Museum (LSFM) in Galveston, Texas and currently in storage following damage sustained during Hurricane Ike.
 It spent time serving as a gate guard at a number of RAF airfields, including RAF Kemble and RAF Hereford, between 1952 and 1984.
 Originally built as a low-back airframe with a 'bubble' canopy, it made its way into civilian ownership and was restored into high-back configuration and flew once again in Florida on Christmas Eve (24 December) 1999.
 It is painted in the markings and colours of TE392, ZX-Z, to represent the personal mount of Sqn Ldr Lance C. Wade, No. 145 Squadron RAF, a Texan who flew with the RAF from 1940 to 1944 and went on to become an Ace.

 Supermarine Spitfire LF Mk.
 XVIe (Serial No. TE476), Reg.
 No. N476TE.
 Owned by Kermit Weeks and under refurbishment at his Fantasy of Flight facility, Polk City, Florida.
-It is painted in the markings and colours of TE476, GE-D to represent (Serial No. TB900), the personal mount of Sqn Ldr Lallemand OC, 349 (Belgian) Squadron RAF in 1945-1946.
-T he original TB900 was a presentation Spitfire named "Winston Churchill" and the name is faithfully replicated on Port side of the fuselage just below the cockpit along with the tally of aircraft kills and tank victories.
-Merlin engine fired up again on 14 January 2015 after 17 years of inactivity.
+It is painted in the markings and colours of TE476, GE-D to represent (Serial No. TB900), the personal mount of Sqn Ldr Lallemand OC, No. 349 (Belgian) Squadron RAF in 1945-1946.
+The original TB900 was a presentation Spitfire named "Winston Churchill" and the name is faithfully replicated on port side of the fuselage just below the cockpit along with the tally of aircraft kills and tank victories.
+This aircraft's Merlin engine was fired up again on 14 January 2015 after 17 years of inactivity.

 Supermarine Spitfire LF Mk.
 XVIe (Serial No. TE356), Reg.
 No. N356TE, Airworthy.
-Preiously with the Evergreen Aviation & Space Museum, McMinnville, Oregon.
-Affordable Mid-Coast Houseing LLC, Auburn, Maine.
+Previously with the Evergreen Aviation & Space Museum, McMinnville, Oregon.
+Affordable Mid-Coast Housing LLC, Auburn, Maine.